mazlo/lodcc/README.md

 ## How to Cite

 Please refer to the DOI for citation.
-You can cite all versions of this project by using the DOI [10.5281/zenodo.2109469](https://doi.org/10.5281/zenodo.2109469).
+You can cite all versions of this project by using the canonical DOI [10.5281/zenodo.2109469](https://doi.org/10.5281/zenodo.2109469).
 This DOI represents all versions, and will always resolve to the latest one.